 Do you want to send files, links, photos, and more to nearby PCs over Bluetooth?
-Windows 11 includes the “Nearby Sharing” feature that works similar to Apple’s AirDrop.
+Windows 11 includes the “Nearby Sharing” feature that works similarly to Apple’s AirDrop.
 Using this “Nearby Sharing” feature of Windows 11, you can send any size file to another PC under the Bluetooth range.
-This feature depends upon Bluetooth, so both the PC should be equipped with Bluetooth to function properly.
+This feature depends upon Bluetooth, so both PCs should be equipped with Bluetooth to function properly.
 However, the beauty of this tool is that you don’t have to pair both PCs with Bluetooth.

 How to Quickly Enable Nearby Sharing on Windows 11?

 To enable nearby sharing on Windows 11, perform the following steps:-

 Step 1.
 Open File Explorer by pressing Windows + E simultaneously from the keyboard.

 Step 2.
 Now, perform right-click on any file and select Show more options from the pop-up context menu.

 Step 3.
 Click the Share option.

 Step 4.
 On the pop-up window that appears, select the Everyone nearby option from the drop-down menu next to Nearby sharing.

 That’s it.
 Now, Nearby sharing and Bluetooth will turn on your computer.